-Special Community Programs supports several events that bolster the academic culture at The University of Denver.
+Special Programs supports several events that bolster the academic culture at The University of Denver.
 Here are some of the many events our office helps coordinate:

 Bridges to the Future